danthem/JumpServer/README.md

 The script does rely on performing a ping check before attempting to SSH to a device, if your network blocks ICMP traffic you might want to get rid of that if statement.
 The ping timeout is set to 2 seconds, if you expect longer ping times than that you will need to increase it as well.
 If the ping test fails it will not attempt SSH'ing.

 ### Final note
-This project is mostly a 'skeleton project' that should be adjusted to fit your requirements.
-For me it's run in a pure non-prod lab environment where there's no concern about unauthorized access breaking of features.
+This project is mostly a 'skeleton project' that should be built upon and adjusted to fit your requirements.
+For me it's run in a pure non-prod lab environment where there's no concern about unauthorized access or so.